Skip to content

 3. Where Do You See Your Business Going?

 When answering this question, you need to provide a good description of your company.
 Think about how you do what you do.
 What tools do you have, and which tools will you need later on as your company expands?
-Who is your target client, and why would they be interested in your business?
+Who is your target client, and why would they be interested in your offerings?
 And most importantly, what value does your business bring?

 4. How Will You Ensure the Delivery of the Company’s Vision?

 Alright, so now you’re excited because you know exactly what you want your business to be and where you want it to go, but how will you ensure that you deliver the company’s vision?
-Once you’ve identified your strengths and weaknesses, focus on what you feel is a priority for your company, set high-level objectives for all areas of your business that will guide every department you create.
+Once you’ve identified your strengths and weaknesses, focus on what you feel is a priority for your company, and set high-level objectives for all areas of your business that will guide every department you create.

 5. Are Your Objectives Measurable?